HumanSignal/label-studio/docs/source/guide/tasks.md

 this is a second task
 ```

 If you want to import entire plain text files without each line becoming a new labeling task, customize the labeling configuration to specify `valueType="url"` in the Text tag.
 See the [Text tag documentation](/tags/text.html).
-Note that using this setting means that when you export your tasks, you export the links to the raw data created by Label Studio, rather than the raw data.
+Using this setting means that when you export your tasks, you export the links to the raw data created by Label Studio, rather than the raw data.
 If you want to export tasks with data, and label text files with new lines, use the [Label Studio JSON format](#Basic-Label-Studio-JSON-format).

 ## Import data from a local directory